 The main conclusion from the incentive-discussion above is that entry deterring behaviour sometimes may have to be dealt with ex post either by the NRA or by the NCA (or jointly).
+The

-The reason for this is that incentives for such behaviour are hard to detect and thus it might be difficult to predict if and how an SMP undertaking will engage in entry deterrence.
+111 These are not SMP-obligations but general provisions of the NRF. reason for this is that incentives for such behaviour are hard to detect and thus it might be difficult to predict if and how an SMP undertaking will engage in entry deterrence.
 Furthermore, it might be hard for NRAs to distinguish anti-competitive from efficient behaviour in the case of entry deterrence.
 Therefore such issues should be judged on a case-by-case basis.